kumarabhishek188/WhiteBoard/README.md

 - The backend connects to `mongodb://localhost:27017/whiteboard`.
 - To change the port or MongoDB URI, set `PORT` and `MONGODB_URI` in your environment.

+## Deployment Guide

+### Backend Deployment (Render/Railway/Heroku)
+1. Push the `server/` folder to a GitHub repository.
+2. Create a new project on your chosen platform and connect your repo.
+3. Set environment variables:
+   - `MONGODB_URI` (your MongoDB connection string)
+   - `CLIENT_ORIGIN` (your Vercel frontend URL, e.g., `https://your-app.vercel.app`)
+   - `PORT` (usually set automatically by the platform)
+4. Deploy and note the backend URL (e.g., `https://your-backend.onrender.com`).

+### Frontend Deployment (Vercel)
+1. Push the `client/` folder to a GitHub repository.
+2. Import the repo into Vercel and deploy.
+3. In your React app, update all API and Socket.IO URLs to use your backend’s public URL (e.g., `https://your-backend.onrender.com`).
+4. Redeploy if you make changes to the backend URL.

 ### License